edgedb/rfcs/text/1008-tls-and-alpn.rst

         "user": "john",
         "password": "login-password-in-clear-text",
         "database": "edgedb",
-        "tls_certdata": "-----BEGIN CERTIFICATE-----\nMIICvjCCAaagAw..."
+        "tls_cert_data": "-----BEGIN CERTIFICATE-----\nMIICvjCCAaagA..."
     }

-And then the client logic for server certificate verification is just the same as for local development as explained earlier in this section.

-    Open Question: The server may be exposing a chain of certificates.
-    We probably want to balance between convenience (trusting root or intermediate certificate) and safety (trusting only the leaf certificate).
-Do we want to let the user choose which certificate to trust?
+    The server may be advertising a chain of certificates.
+If the chain cannot pass the verification, ``edgedb authenticate`` will only ask the user to trust the last certificate in the chain - which is usually an (intermediate) CA certificate.
+Because EdgeDB CLI will always verify the full chain, so only trusting the leaf-most server certificate won't allow the CLI to pass the verification.

 ALPN and Protocol Changes